shah-zeb-naveed/data-science-notes/README.md

 # Notes on Data Science, Machine Learning and Statistics

+# System Design
+- REST: stateless, supports caching

+# Recommendation System Design
+- Capacity estimates: users/views
+- New items constantly added
+- recommendation(user_id) -> core function
+- database: items, users, caching
+- batch computation, precompute daily.
+BUT, wastes resources, daily too less
+- realtime: can store KNN/embeddings in index for fast retrieveal and then scoring
+- can use max-heap to efficientyl update the cached KNN list
+- User interactions fed to kafka, which can be input to a scoring model
+- precache user's last seen entities
+- use same server for data locality benefits
+- geospatial-index-like structure to store embeddings
+-

 # Recommendation Engine
 - content filtering: if you like ironman, since ironman and ironman2 have same features, recommend ironman 2 (no cold start). user preferences can be boostrapped explicit or using historic.
 Can caputre a user's niche interests but can't discover.
 Cons: hand-engineer features